awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-limits.md

 | i3\.8xlarge\.elasticsearch | N/A | N/A |
 | i3\.16xlarge\.elasticsearch | N/A | N/A |

-\* 512 GB is the maximum volume size that is supported with Elasticsearch version 1\.5\.
+\* 512 GiB is the maximum volume size that is supported with Elasticsearch version 1\.5\.

 ## Network Limits<a name="network-limits"></a>